Persona2Web: Benchmarking Personalized Web Agents for Contextual Reasoning with User History

 \subsection{Reasoning-aware Evaluation}

 Accurate evaluation of personalized web agents requires distinguishing personalization failures from navigation failures.
 However, since task completion depends on both personalization and navigation, errors in either are compounded in the final outcome, making the distinction impossible from task success alone.
 Our evaluation framework examines the full trajectory including reasoning traces based on three metrics: \textbf{personalization score}, \textbf{intent satisfaction}, and \textbf{success rate}.
-For each metric, we employ scoring rubrics that assign discrete point levels (0, 5, or 10 points) based on whether each criterion is met.
+For each metric, we employ scoring rubrics that assign discrete point levels based on whether each criterion is met.
 To apply these rubrics, we use GPT-5-mini as an LLM judge that receives the agent's full trajectory along with the rubrics and outputs scores for each metric.
-Detailed rubrics in Appendix~\ref{appendix:rubric}.
+Detailed rubrics are provided in Appendix~\ref{appendix:rubric}.

 \paragraph{Personalization scores.} To evaluate personalization, we define two Personalization Scores (PS), $\pweb$ and $\ppref$. $\pweb$ determines whether the agent recognizes websites that align with recurring usage patterns based on the user history. $\ppref$ further examines whether the agent identifies items or attributes that best reflect user preferences.
 For websites requiring location-aware navigation (e.g., Amazon, Resy), we additionally evaluate whether the agent correctly personalizes based on user location from history, even without an explicit query cue.
 Since personalization involves multiple steps to retrieve relevant history and utilize it, which can fail independently, each score is computed using two rubrics: \textit{retrieval accuracy}, which assesses whether the agent accesses the correct histories, and \textit{utilization accuracy}, which evaluates whether the retrieved information is appropriately incorporated into the navigation process.
-These rubrics require reasoning traces to identify whether failures occur during retrieval or utilization.
+These rubrics require reasoning traces to identify whether failures occur during retrieval or utilization. \paragraph{Intent satisfaction.} Intent satisfaction measures task accuracy apart from personalization.
+Considering the open-web environment, agents may formulate correct plans but fail due to external factors (website unavailability, dynamic content).
+The rubric assigns full credit for complete task success and partial credit when the agent attempts the correct action but is blocked by external factors. \paragraph{Success rate.} Success Rate (SR) counts cases with full scores in both PS and IS.
+The task is deemed successful only when the agent personalizes and executes accurately.